 Complete all General Education Prerequisite Courses

-Review the online mandatory Pre-Health Sciences Orientation Session prior to completing the supplemental application for program ranking.
+Review the online mandatory Pre-School of Nursing and Health Professions Orientation Session prior to completing the supplemental application for program ranking.
 The session can be viewed anytime and anywhere you have access to the internet.
-The Power Point presentation gives you valuable information on topics common to all health science programs at MGCCC.
-Even without the ability to speak directly or interact immediately with a health sciences advisor, the session speaks to frequently asked questions from program entrance to completion.
+The Power Point presentation gives you valuable information on topics common to all School of Nursing and Health Professions programs at MGCCC.
+Even without the ability to speak directly or interact immediately with a School of Nursing and Health Professions advisor, the session speaks to frequently asked questions from program entrance to completion.
 In order to receive credit for viewing the session, follow the steps below.
 The information is approximately one (1) hour in length.

 To complete this requirement do the following:

 3. Select Student